 Submissions for this call will be accepted from technology transfer office personnel who have been previously identified as lab point of contacts (POCs).
-To register a new POC for your laboratory, plant, or site, please send an email with the subject line "Energy I-Corps POC Registration" with your name, job title, email, and phone contact information to EnergylCorps@hq.doe.gov.
+To register a new POC for your laboratory, plant, or site, please send an email with the subject line "Energy I-Corps POC Registration" with your name, job Questions about this Lab Call?
+Email energyicorps@hq.doe.gov title, email, and phone contact information to EnergylCorps@hq.doe.gov.
 Laboratory, plant, and site POCs are the primary conduits through which information regarding this laboratory call is sent and received.
 Laboratories, plants, and sites are welcome to name secondary or alternate POC(s) if they so desire.
 It is the responsibility of the POCs to: